Existence of processes violating causal inequalities on time-delocalised subsystems

-After having established that this realisation of a noncausal process exists, we now turn to the question of what we should conclude from the fact that a causal inequality can be violated in such a situation.
-The general reasoning behind causal inequalities is similar to that behind Bell inequalities---one considers certain assumptions which restrict the correlations that can arise from some experiment, and their violation then implies that not all of these assumptions are satisfied.
 In the original approach developed in Ref.~\cite{oreshkov12}, one firstly assumes that the events involved in the experiment take place in a \emph{causal order} (which, in general, can be dynamical and subject to randomness~\cite{oreshkov16,abbott16}).
 With respect to this causal order, there are two further assumptions that enter the derivation of causal inequalities.
 Firstly, the classical inputs which the parties receive are subject to \emph{free choice}.
+Technically speaking, this means that they cannot be correlated with any properties pertaining to their causal past or elsewhere (see \hyperref[app:methods_CI]{Methods}).
 Secondly, the parties operate in \emph{closed laboratories}.
 That is, intuitively speaking, they open their laboratory once to let a physical system enter, interact with it and open their laboratory once again to send out a physical system, which provides the sole means of information exchange between the local variables and the rest of the experiment.
-In order to clarify whether the violation of a causal inequality discovered here is meaningful and interesting, the question that we need to address is whether one would naturally expect the \emph{free choice} and \emph{closed laboratory} assumptions to be satisfied in our scenario with time-delocalised variables, or whether one of them is manifestly violated.
+More formally, the closed laboratory assumption says that, for each party $X$, any causal influence from the \emph{setting} variable $I_X$, which describes its classical input, to any other variable, except the variable $O_X$ that describes its classical outcome, has to pass through the outgoing variable $X_O$.
+Similarly, any causal influence to $O_X$ from any other variable except $I_X$ has to pass through $X_I$.
+Furthermore, $X_I$ is in the causal past of $X_O$ (see \hyperref[app:methods_CI]{Methods}).
+In order to clarify whether the violation of a causal inequality discovered here is meaningful and interesting, the question that we need to address is whether one would naturally expect the free choice and closed laboratory assumptions to be satisfied in our scenario with time-delocalised (classical) variables, or whether one of them is manifestly violated.